adastradev/data-ingestion-agent/README.md

 #### Oracle

-When specifying the 'ORACLE_ENDPOINT' value (a connection string) to your Oracle instance you may use one of the following formats:
+When specifying the `ORACLE_ENDPOINT` value (a connection string) to your Oracle instance you may use one of the following formats:

 ```sh
 # Easy Connect Connection String